-No doubt the best part is meeting all of our wonderful customers and getting to know them over a Fika (coffee break)!
+No doubt the best part is meeting all of our wonderful customers and getting to know them over Fika.
 Second best part is traveling to Europe to scout for exciting new items.

 Any local tips you’d like to share?
 Favorite places to go or things to do?

-We love to frequent all the different cafes, restaurants, stores, and venues this area has to offer.
+We love to frequent all the different cafes, restaurants, stores, and venues the lakeshore has to offer.
 We enjoy buying our produce and meats at local farms.
-But our favorite thing to do is taking long walks on the beach or in the woods with our yellow lab Anton who is working on becoming a good shop dog.
+But our favorite thing is long walks on the beach or in the woods with our yellow lab Anton, who is working on becoming a good shop dog.

 13630 Red Arrow Hwy